-- First in, first-out (FIFO): Using first-in-first-out works exactly how it sounds.
-The first coin that you purchase (chronologically) is the first coin that is counted for a sale.
+First in, first out (FIFO): Using first-in-first-out works exactly how it sounds.
+The first coin that you purchase (chronologically) is the first coin that is counted for sale.

-- Last in, first-out (LIFO): LIFO works exactly the opposite of FIFO.
-Instead of selling off the first coins you acquired, you sell the last coins that came in (i.e. the most recent coins you acquired).
+Last in, first out (LIFO): LIFO works exactly the opposite of FIFO.
+Instead of selling off the first coin you acquired, you sell the last coin that came in (i.e. the most recent coins you acquired).

-- Highest in, first-out (HIFO): Highest-in first-out (HIFO) works exactly how it sounds.
+Highest-in, first-out (HIFO): Highest-in first-out works exactly how it sounds.
 You sell the coins with the highest cost basis (original purchase price) first.

-- Specific ID: With specific identification, you identify exactly which coin is being spent at transaction time.
+Specific ID: With specific identification, you identify exactly which coin is being spent at transaction time.
 This can be ad-hoc or according to a pattern (e.g., highest-in-first-out [HIFO], last-in-first-out [LIFO], etc.).
-Crypto.com Tax doesn’t support this cost basis method.
+However, Crypto.com Tax doesn’t support this cost-basis method at this moment.

-Crypto.com Tax currently supports the US and Canada, therefore the cost basis methods available are FIFO, LIFO, HIFO and ACB.
-We’ll continue to support more cost basis methods as our service expands to more jurisdictions.
+Crypto.com Tax currently supports cost-basis methods of FIFO, LIFO, HIFO, ACB, Share pooling, and PFU.
+We’ll continue to support more cost basis methods as our service expands to more jurisdictions that require other methods.

 Does your service work for businesses?

-Unfortunately, Crypto.com Tax is designed to help retail users prepare their taxes resulting from crypto transactions.
-It is not tailored to business needs.
-Please consult tax professionals if you need any advice on crypto taxes for businesses.
+Unfortunately, Crypto.com Tax is designed to help individual retail users prepare their taxes resulting from crypto transactions.
+It is not tailored for business needs.
+Please consult your tax advisors if you need any advice on crypto taxes for businesses.

 What if I spot an error in the calculation?

-Please contact us via the chat button, or report any error at [email protected], with the following information:
+Please contact us via the chat button at the bottom right corner, or report any error at [email protected] with the following information: